Dichobune: Dentition

 The dentitions of Dichobune species are very similar to each other, with the few differences coming down mainly to the morphologies of the lower dentition and, in the case of D. leporina, the infrequent occurrence of diastemata in between the premolars.
-The early representative, D. aff. robertiana from the French localities of Aumelas and Saint-Martin-de-Londres, has primitive morphologies in the forms of simple-patterned premolars and small-sized upper molars.
+The early representative, D. aff. robertiana from the French localities of Aumelas and Saint-Martin-de-Londres, has primitive morphologies in the forms of simple-patterned premolars and smaller upper molars.
 Dichobune shows a progressive molarization of its premolars evolutionarily.
 D. sigei, which appears later than D. robertiana, retains primitive bunodont molars while the later D. leporina shows more derived dental traits, such as sharpened premolars, lessened tubercles on the upper molars, and the presence of small diastemata between them.
 The presence of small diastemata in between the premolars and canines (C/c) are also recorded in D. jehennei, but they can also range from large to absent.
 The presence of diastemata coincides with the more elongated snouts in later species, particularly with D. jehennei.
 The canines are small and are of premolariform shape.
 While Dichobune (more specifically D. robertiana) shares dental traits with the basal dichobunid Messelobunodon, the two have distinct dentition to the point where the former may have not descended from the former, contrary to earlier hypotheses.
 Like in another dichobunoid Helohyus, the bunodont upper molars of Dichobune appear to be basal conditions due to the presence of a hypocone cusp in each tooth to enlarge their functions and rounded cusps; these traits set them apart from the more pointed cusps like in the later artiodactyl Gobiohyus or a transition between bunodont and selenodont (crescent-like ridges) dentition like in the early anthracothere Elomeryx.

 The dental morphologies of Dichobune and Metriotherium suggest that the former genus split into at least two different evolutionary branches that existed by the Oligocene, with one potentially ending in D. jehennei and the other descending into Metriotherium.
 Another Oligocene dichobunine Synaphodus (its specific temporal range unknown), more bunodont in dentition than Metriotherium (the latter of which had selenodont dentition), was probably close in evolutionary affinity to D. leporina, although the relation of Synaphodus to Metriotherium is unclear due to the lack of known upper dentition of the former.